Concrete Crushing Permit and Light Industrial Zoning Sought for 5850 Elliott Reeder Road

 Quick take

-On Dec.9, 2025, Councilperson Jeanette Martinez, District 11, notified neighborhoods near property owned by Wallace Hall Jr. at 5850 Elliott Reeder Road, that a case had been filed with the City of Fort Worth seeking a conditional use permit (CUP) to crush rock on the site and also rezone more than 90 acres to light industrial from commercial.
+On Dec.9, 2025, Councilperson Jeanette Martinez, District 11, notified neighborhoods near property owned by Wallace Hall Jr. at 5850 Elliott Reeder Road, that a case had been filed with the City of Fort Worth seeking a conditional use permit (CUP) to crush rock on that location and also rezone more than 48 acres to light industrial from commercial multifamily.
 The vacant property is near the Performance Foodservice refrigerated warehouse, 5401 E. 1st Street, owned by Scannell Inc. City staff plans to recommend approval.
-The Zoning Commission will hear the case at 1 p.m., Wednesday, Jan.9.
+The case has been delayed until Feb.11 to give more time for input.
 A CUP is a temporary permit that is time limited.

 History with property

 Hall unsuccessfully attempted to rezone the same property for a concrete crushing operation a decade ago.
+He trucked concrete onto the site himself, then requested a permit to crush it.
 Neighborhood pushback was intense and effective.
 The application was denied.
-Since that time, Neighborhoods of East Fort Worth Alliance, representing multiple Eastside associations including West Meadowbrook, supported the construction of the Performance Foodservice refrigeration warehouse on the south side of the Hall holdings.
+Since that time, Neighborhoods of East Fort Worth Alliance, representing multiple Eastside associations including West Meadowbrook, supported the construction of the Performance Foodservice refrigeration warehouse on the south side of the Hall property.
 Hall owns the land on which the warehouse is built.
 Performance Foodservice is a tenant.
 NEFW favored the refrigeration warehouse in part to protect the Trinity River from more intense uses.
 The current case targets much of the remaining acreage along Elliott Reeder Road on the north side of the Hall property.

 Neighborhood response